M4 autocannon: US Army Air Forces

 The 37 mm cannon was disliked by pilots for its low muzzle velocity, resulting in more pronounced drop than other contemporary weapons.

 The only standard aircraft armed with the M4 to see service were the Bell P-39 Airacobra and the derivative P-63 Kingcobra.
-It was used as a limited standard aircraft in North Africa and the Pacific theater by the USAAF and Allied air forces.
+It was used as a limited standard aircraft in North Africa campaign and the Pacific theater by the USAAF and Allied air forces.

-Some YP-38s, the prototype model of the P-38 Lightning, mounted a single M4 before the armament scheme was finalized.
+Some YP-38s, the prototype model of the Lockheed P-38 Lightning, mounted a single M4 before the armament scheme was finalized.
 Production Lightning models would replace the M4 with the AN/M2 20 mm cannon.

-The experimental XP-58 "Chain Lightning" was a larger, more heavily armed version of the P-38 Lightning equipped with quadruple M4 cannons instead of M2 heavy machine guns in its nose.
-Its original purpose (like the German Bf 110) was to destroy formations of bombers, but it was later re-envisioned as a ground-attack plane.
+The experimental XP-58 "Chain Lightning" was a larger, more heavily armed version of the P-38 Lightning equipped with quadruple M4 cannons instead of .50 caliber M2 Browning heavy machine guns in its nose.
+Its original purpose (like the German Messerschmitt Bf 110) was to destroy formations of bombers, but it was later re-envisioned as a ground-attack plane.
 The more pronounced ballistic trajectory was unfamiliar for American pilots, and the four M4s were replaced with a single 75mm M5 cannon and a pair of .50 caliber heavy machine guns.

-The first US jet, the P-59 Airacomet, mounted a single M4 cannon in the nose, along with three .50 caliber machine guns.
+The first US jet, the Bell P-59 Airacomet, saw two out of three YP-59s and the single XP-59 armed with twin nose-mounted M10 autocannons, a slightly updated and refined version of the M4.
+Production-model P-59s mounted a single M10 cannon in the nose bearing 45 shells, along with three M2 .50 caliber machine guns bearing 200 rounds each.